 HNPCC can be caused a mutation in one of several genes, including MLH1, MSH2, MLH3, MSH6, PMS1, PMS, and TGFBR2.
 Most of these genes are involved in DNA repair.

 Mutations in the genes that cause HNPCC can be found through genetic testing.
 Doctors and genetics professionals can look to see if HNPCC is likely based on your personal and family history using certain criteria.
-These, known as the Amsterdam criteria and the revised Bethesda guidelines, are discussed in detail in our Colorectal Cancer document.
+These, known as the Amsterdam criteria and the revised Bethesda guidelines, are discussed in detail in Colorectal Cancer .

-Someone who is known to carry an HNPCC gene mutation may start screening for colorectal cancer at an early age (such as during their early 20s), or take other steps to try to prevent cancer from starting (these are discussed in more detail in our document Colorectal Cancer).
+Someone who is known to carry an HNPCC gene mutation may start screening for colorectal cancer at an early age (such as during their early 20s), or take other steps to try to prevent cancer from starting (these are discussed in more detail in Colorectal Cancer).
 Women with HNPCC may start screening for endometrial cancer or take other steps to try to prevent the cancer.
-These are discussed in more detail in our document Endometrial Cancer.
+These are discussed in more detail in Endometrial Cancer.

 If someone in a family is found to have HNPCC, it means that their close relatives (parents, siblings, and children) have a 50% chance of having a mutation, too.
 They may wish to be tested, or even without testing may wish to start screening for certain cancers early or take other precautions to lower their risk of cancer.